 ‘This is a memorial to all the anonymous craftsmen that over the centuries have fashioned the manmade wonders of the world… The craftsman’s anonymity I find especially resonant in an age of the celebrity artist.’
 Grayson Perry RA, Turner Prize winner

-This exhibition is currently on display at the British Museum.
+This exhibition was on display at the British Museum from 6 October 2011 to 26 February 2012.
 See exhibition website

 Grayson Perry (b.
 1960), The Rosetta Vase, 2011. © Grayson Perry.
 Courtesy Victoria Miro Gallery, London.